ulog4l/faustus/README.md

 this pcb has some mounting tabs meant to provide freedom in designing cases, but sticking adhesive feet to the bottom is the lowest profile variant possible and therefore preferred

 ![](image.jpg)

+while i personally have working versions with both hotswap sockets and soldered switches i will of course not take any responsibility for the producteon files being functional, use them at your own risk